 Break Out A Fresh Razor

 If you have to put too much pressure on your razor, it likely needs to be replaced.
-A sharp, brand-new razor should be sharp enough to cut through even the thickest hair switch with minimal effort.
+A fresh new razor should be sharp enough to cut through even the thickest hair switch with minimal effort.
 It will also be less likely to take off your skin, as you’ll be doing fewer passes with a fresh razor.

 As you’ve probably gathered, shaving after a spray tan is problematic, to say the least.
 That’s why we recommend that you shave before you get your spray tan!

 If you can shave in as close of a window to your spray tan appointment as possible.
-This should allow you to go a full 24 to 48 hours without shaving after your spray tan.
+This should allow you to go a full 24 to 48 hours without shaving after your spray tan without much difficulty.

 Don’t Forget To Exfoliate Before Your Spray Tan!

 In addition to shaving before your spray tan, you should also take care to exfoliate before your spray tan.

 Your skin will thank you!
 And your spray tan will last longer.

 This will remove a lot of the dead skin that would fall off on its own over the next few days and gives the DHA spray a “clean slate” to bind to.
 The result is that your spray tan will stay darker for a few days longer than it otherwise would!